cybroslabs/ouro-api-shared/gen/markdown/service-fields-apiservice.md

 ## ListFieldDescriptorOptions

-The method to get the options for the field descriptor.
+Retrieves a paginated list of available options for the field descriptor based on the specified criteria.
+The page size and page number (zero-based) can be defined in the request.

 ```proto
 ListFieldDescriptorOptions(io.clbs.openhes.models.common.ListFieldDescriptorOptionsRequest) returns (io.clbs.openhes.models.common.FieldDescriptorOptions)